 Unfortunately, some naturopathic doctors or other alternative medicine professionals do not accept health insurance.
 Thus, you may have to pay out of pocket for a leaky gut syndrome test.
 As well as the counseling and leaky gut supplements.

-Other tests for leaky gut syndrome include the lactulose/mannitol test.
+Tests for leaky gut syndrome include the lactulose/mannitol test.
 This test measures your gut permeability.
 You don’t want your gut to be permeable.
 That means liquids and food particles can easily pass through.
 Another test is an antigen screen.
 Antigens are substances in your gut (toxins) that shouldn’t be there.

 Is a leaky gut syndrome test necessary?